-David's main research interests include the ethical and political foundations of penal abolitionism; the historical relationship between abolitionism, human rights and social justice; and critical approaches prisons and punishment.
+David's current research interests include the ethical foundations of penal abolitionism; the historical relationship between penal abolitionism and the politics of social justice; and anti-carceral approaches prisons, punishment and social harms.

 His books include Against Imprisonment (Waterside Press, 2018), Controversial Issues in Prisons (Open University Press, 2010) and Why Prison?
 (Cambridge University Press, 2013).
 David is currently (with Michael Coyle) co-editing the International Handbook of Penal Abolition (forthcoming 2020, Routledge) and Contesting Carceral Logic (forthcoming 2021, Routledge).

 A full list of his publcations can be found here: https://dscott.academia.edu/

 Selection of articles and chapters (2006-2019)

 Scott, D. (2019) "Ordinary rebels, everyone: activist scholarhsip and the penal aboltionist as an insider-outsider" in Hart, E. (ed) (2019) Resisting the Punitive State London: Pluto

 Scott, D. (2019) "Penal abolitionism as a philosophy of hope: an alternative futures for public engagement" in Henne, K. and Shah, R. (eds) (2019) The Routledge Handbook of Public Criminologies London: Routledge

 Scott, D. (2018) "Saying NO to the mega prison" in Justice, Power and Resistance Volume 2, No. 1